-A Development Review Board (DRB) shall be appointed by the Selectboard in accordance with 24 V.S.A. § 4460.
-The DRB shall have the duties and responsibilities as described in 24 V.S.A.
+A Board of Adjustment shall be appointed by the Selectboard in accordance with 24 V.S.A. § 4460.
+The Board of Adjustment shall have the duties and responsibilities as described in 24 V.S.A.
 Chapter 117 and as otherwise required by the municipal bylaws.

+C. Applications

-C. Applications All applications for development shall include:
+All applications for development required by this bylaw shall include:

-- 1. A site plan that depicts the proposed development including water, Flood Hazard Areas, and River Corridor boundaries; the shortest horizontal distance from the proposed development to the top of bank of any stream, any existing and proposed drainage, any proposed fill, pre- and post-development grades, and the elevation of the proposed lowest floor as referenced to the same vertical datum as the elevation on the current Flood Insurance Rate Maps. - 2.
-A copy of the ANR Permit Navigator Results Summary.
+1. A site plan that depicts the proposed development including water, Flood Hazard Areas, and River Corridor boundaries; the shortest horizontal distance from the proposed development to the top of bank of any stream, any existing and proposed drainage, any proposed fill, pre- and post-development grades, and the elevation of the proposed lowest floor as referenced to the same vertical datum as the elevation on the current Flood Insurance Rate Maps.

+2. A copy of the ANR Permit Navigator Results Summary.